 A GAME STILL IN TOUCH WITH 2D ARTWORK.

 While certain other fighting developers are "playing down" the role of 2D

 artwork in fighting games of this era...
 Namco's 2D illustrators have clearly been busy.
 Bandai Namco still

-cares about 2D artwork in your fighting games, as already demonstrated in TEKKEN
+cares about 2D artwork in your fighting games, as they already demonstrated in TEKKEN

-our admiration and respect for their amazing Soul Calibur VI character illustrations, and
+our admiration and respect for these amazing Soul Calibur VI character illustrations, and